ninjanordbo/ninjanordbo/README.md

-Hi 👋 My name is Hi my name is Nina Nordbo
+👋 Hi my name is Nina Nordbo
 ==========================================

 A creative full-stack developer or a unicorn if you wish.